-Carabid Beetles in Belgium
+Carabid Beetles In Belgium

 Dufrêne and Legendre (1997) analyzed a large data set of Carabid beetle distributions in open habitats of Belgium (189 species collected in pitfall traps at 69 sites).
-Classification of the sites was obtained by distance-based K-means partitioning computed as follows: first, a distance matrix (percentage difference, also called Bray-Curtis distance) was computed from the log-transformed species abundance data; this distance matrix was subjected to principal coordinate analysis (PCoA), also called metric multidimensional scaling; all ordination axes (i.e., the principal coordinates) produced by PCoA were used as input data into K-means partitioning.
-Although the clusters produced by K-means were not forced to be hierarchically nested, they showed a strong hierarchical structure for K=two to ten groups.
-This allowed the authors to represent the relationships among partitions as a dendrogram habitat recognized a priori by surveying the sites.
+Classification of the sites was obtained by distance-based K-means partitioning computed as follows: first, a distance matrix (percentage difference, also called Bray-Curtis distance) was computed from the log-transformed species abundance data; this distance matrix was subjected to principal coordinate analysis (PCoA), also called metric multidimensional scaling; all ordination axes (i.e. the principal coordinates) produced by PCoA were used as input data into K-means partitioning.
+Although the clusters produced by K-means were not forced to be hierarchically nested, they showed a strong hierarchical structure for K = 2-10 groups.
+This allowed the authors to represent the relationships among partitions as a dendrogram with K = 10 groups, which corresponded to the main types of habitat recognized a priori by surveying the sites.

 Indicator values were computed for each species and partitioning level.
-Some species were found to be stenotopic (narrow niches) whereas others were eurytopic (species with wide niches, present in a variety of habitats).
+Some species were found to be stenotopic (narrow niches) while others were eurytopic (species with wide niches, present in a variety of habitats).
 Other species characterized intermediate levels of the hierarchy.
-The best indicator species (IndVal > 0.25) were assembled into a twoway indicator table; this tabular representation displayed hierarchical relationships among the species.
+The best indicator species (IndVal > 0.25) were assembled into a two-way indicator table; this tabular representation displayed the hierarchical relationships among the species.